-For women facing breast cancer and/or a mastectomy, understanding your breast restoration options can offer a sense of hope and well-being.
+After facing breast cancer and/or a mastectomy, understanding breast restoration options can offer women a sense of hope and well-being.
 As reconstruction techniques advance, many women now benefit from procedures which use their own natural, body tissue to create more natural looking results than ever before.

 DIEP Flap Breast Reconstruction

 Using an advanced technique called the deep inferior epigastric perforator (DIEP) flap breast reconstruction, plastic surgeon Dr. O’Neill will replace the breast tissue removed during mastectomy with tissue from the abdomen, reattaching it to the blood supply using microsurgical techniques.
 Unlike with other reconstruction techniques, no abdominal muscle strength is sacrificed with a DIEP flap reconstruction.